rdegges/okta.github.io/hugo/content/blog/the-ultimate-guide-to-progressive-web-applications.md

 ---
 layout: blog_post
+title: 'The Ultimate Guide to Progressive Web Applications'
 author: mraible
 date: 2017-07-20T00:00:00Z
-description: In this guide, you’ll learn about the essential ingredients in a PWA, how to install one, why you should build one, and how they stack up against hybrid and native applications.
+description: "In this guide, you’ll learn about the essential ingredients in a PWA, how to install one, why you should build one, and how they stack up against hybrid and native applications."
-tags:
-- pwa
-- progressive web applications
-- offline
-- service workers
-- http2
-- angular
-- ionic
-- react
-- vue.js
-title: The Ultimate Guide to Progressive Web Applications
+tags: [pwa, progressive web applications, offline, service workers, http2, angular, ionic, react, vue.js]
 ---

 Progressive Web Apps, aka PWAs, are the best way for developers to make their webapps load faster and more performant.
 In a nutshell, PWAs are websites that use recent web standards to allow for installation on a user’s computer or device, and deliver an app-like experience to those users.